Welcome to Building Healthy Relationships

 Based on well researched principles, these workshops are designed to help couples to communicate and manage conflict more effectively.
 With the assistance of trained professionals, couples will learn and practice listening, speaking, and conflict resolution skills in a safe and comfortable environment.
 (Note: couples choose the content of the issues discussed so they can control confidentiality.)

-The workshops are unlike any other being offered to the public at this time.
+The Building Healthy Relationships workshops are unlike any other being offered to the public at this time.
 Professional counsellors trained in Marriage or Family Therapy lead the discussions, while couples are provided with individual facilitators to work directly with the couples in practicing the skills.
 All this is offered for less than 1/2 the cost of what similar workshops are offered at.

 Based on well-researched principles, this workshop is designed to help couples communicate and manage conflict more effectively.
 The workshop is 8 hours and runs Friday evening from 7pm-9pm and Saturday from 9am-3pm.
 This particular workshop focuses on how we communicate with each other and how hearing and listening are vastly different.
 We suggest that this be the first workshop that couples participate in as it builds basic tools which are needed for our “Conflict Resolution” workshop.

 This workshop is designed to be a follow up to our first workshop, “Couples Communication”.
 This workshop is 10 hours long and runs on Friday night from 7pm-10pm and Saturday from 9am-4pm.
 Based on the research of the world’s leading expert on marriages, Dr. John Gottman, you will go deeper into exploring the impact that each individual in the relationship can have.
 Dr. Gottman’s research spans over 35 years and his findings and techniques have been shown to be effective in various relational situations.